 The Hypocrisy Burns

-I’ve heard too much ignorant bleating from white Trumpist sheep, confused why any foreign parent would attempt to enter America knowing how unwelcome they would be here.
+I’ve heard too much ignorant bleating from Trumpist sheep, confused why any foreign parent would attempt to enter America knowing how unwelcome they would be here.
 I’ve heard condemnation of these “bad parents” for exposing their children to such dangers.
-It is usually a white American smugly complaining about how these poor “brown” people are “invading” America to exploit our resources.
-Need I remind you that America exists because white Europeans invaded here and exploited the resources of the “brown people” who lived here?
+Smug Americans complain about how these poor people are “invading” America to exploit our resources.
+Need I remind them that America exists because Europeans invaded these lands centuries ago and exploited the hospitality resources of the Native people who lived here?
 I mean, COME ON!
 This was the very modus operandi of the Imperialist White Man’s Burden?
 It still happens every single day.

 I also hear American Christians screaming about their fear of ultra-conservative Muslim religious law.
 All while they try to impose their own brand of ultra-conservative Christian religious law.
 The hypocrisy BURNS.

 On these issues, my pointy opinions were honed through first hand experience.

 It was the winter of 1982-1983, and my father worked in construction management for Fluor Corporation, based in Greenville, South Carolina.
 Ronald Reagan was in office, and the country entered a crippling recession.
 Unemployment in the US rose to the highest levels since 1941.
 My dad was given an option: unemployment, or move to Jeddah, Saudi Arabia.
 When faced with the choice of staying where your children might suffer, or leave so they can thrive, he made a good father’s choice.
 A similar choice, I’m sure, many Central-American fathers are also compelled to make.